MattiaRag/timemaproject/markdowns/part_4.md

 *environiments:* yaml.main

-*aim:* infer mutation accumulation in parthenogenetic and gonochoric species pairs
+*aim:* compare mutation accumulation rates between parthenogenetic and gonochoric species pairs

 ## Mutation accumulation in parthenogenetic and gonochoric species pairs

-Mutation accumulation inference in parthenogenetic and gonochoric species pairs - Using a custom R script (Team R Core, 2014), all gene trees previously inferred using amino acid alignments were examined to find instances where the species pair was in the correct relationship to each other.
-For each correct species pair, the ancestor node was retrieved, and the branch length of the parthenogen and the gonochoric species were collected.
-Subsequently, we tested that parthenogens accumulated fewer mutations using a paired Wilcoxon test and plotted the mean values in a lolliplot chart using ggplot2 (Wickham 2016).
-The approach used here considers only instances where gene trees are in accordance with the species tree and allows us not to force a specific topology in the gene trees tree; the latter might be potentially wrong (due to phenomena such as incomplete lineage sorting or introgressions), distort branch lengths inference and eventually the whole analysis (Mendes and Hahn, 2016).
+Using a custom [R script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/Rscripts/part_4.R), all gene trees previously inferred from amino acid alignments are analyzed to identify correct species pairs (where parthenogenetic and gonochoric species are in the expected relationship).
+For each valid pair:

+* Gene Trees Validation: gene trees are pruned to exclude tips with branch lengths exceeding 10% of the total tree length, ensuring data quality.
+* Branch Length Collection: the branch lengths from both parthenogenetic and gonochoric species are extracted at their most recent common ancestor (MRCA).
+* Statistical Test: a paired Wilcoxon test is performed to compare mutation accumulation between the two groups.
+The script accepts as input [fitch_asr_input_aa.txt](https://github.com/MattiaRag/timemaproject/tree/main/intermediate_files/fitch_asr_inputs), and [Fig. 1B](https://github.com/MattiaRag/timemaproject/blob/main/pictures/1B.pdf) is produced as output.

 ---